 Cahoon says he hates the word “fusion” and prefers to think of the food as an extension of himself.

 “I grew up here, and I’ve grown up, I’ve absorbed things,” he said.
-“I was a punk rocker, you know, we did things are own way.
+“I was a punk rocker, you know, we did things our own way.
 I worked in corporate restaurants, but that wasn’t for me.
 I fell in love with seafood, and I fell in love with these flavors I’m cooking with now.
 This restaurant is just an extension of me.”

 A spot in the downtown Wilmington food scene